tberg12/ocular/README.md

 * `-inputPath`: Path of the directory that contains the input document images.
 The entire directory will be recursively searched for any files that do not end in `.txt` (and that do not start with `.`).
 Required.

-* `-numDocs`: Number of training documents to use.
+* `-numDocs`: Number of documents to use.
 Ignore or use -1 to use all documents.
 Default: -1

 * `-initLmPath`: Path to the language model file.